Mike-C-Sanders/Mike-C-Sanders-Algorithms/README.md

 - Selection sort
 - Insertion Sort
 - Shell Sort - using 3x+1 incrementing for a Big O of nlogn.
+- Merge Sort - using recursion for implementation.

 ## Data-Structures